jdrdza/JDRA_Bootcamp/README.md

 npm start index.js
 ```
 </li>
   <li>If everything is correct, the server will initialise like the image bellow.
-This terminal shouldn't be closed</li>
+This terminal should not be closed</li>
 </ol>

 ![Screenshot_1](https://user-images.githubusercontent.com/100879092/163055811-e964890b-99ee-4b26-b807-fa3ba22f297e.png)